vosslab/niltc-web/mkdocs/docs/membership/index.md

 date: "2022-06-21T17:36:16"
 ---

-The Northern Illinois LEGO® Train Club (NILTC) is an adult club of LEGO® enthusiasts.
-We are not just a train club!
+NILTC is an adult club of LEGO® enthusiasts.
+We are not just a train club.
 We welcome anyone who creates with LEGO®.
 To be considered for membership you need to be 18 years of age or older.

 Annual dues are currently: